gretchonian/node/README.md

-This app was built using: node  -v 8.9.1
+This app was built using: node  -v 8.9.1,
-                          mysql -v 5.7.2
+                          mysql -v 5.7.2.
 See package.json for all other dependencies.

 ##GET STARTED

-Clone from GitHub

-then
+clone or download, cd into folder.

     npm install

-##Mysql Configuration
+##MYSQL CONFIG

 server.js